quorum1/governance/flows/q-git.md

     - Votes to approve may optionally contain a list of specific Future Issues which the Partner thinks should be addressed in future Contributions.
   - All Partners must either vote or delegate their vote to another partner.
 Voting or delegating is mandatory.
   - The duration of the voting period for Contributions should be made clear to Partners ahead of time.
-  - The Chief Maintainer may unilaterally veto any Contribution, but they must invite asynchronous feedback from any interested Members and must respond to the feedback.
+  - The Steward may unilaterally veto any Contribution, but they must invite asynchronous feedback from any interested Members and must respond to the feedback.
 They may retract their veto at any point.
   - Once all votes are cast:
     - The full details of the vote must be recorded on the pull request.
     - 75% or greater approval causes the Contribution to be approved.
-    - Less than 75% approval (or a veto from the CM) causes the Contribution to be rejected.
+    - Less than 75% approval (or a veto from the Steward) causes the Contribution to be rejected.
 - Rejected Contributions have their pull request closed.
 They may be tweaked and resubmitted later.
-- Approved Contributions have their pull request approved (by both the Release Point and the Chief Maintainer) and are then merged into the Working Release Branch.
+- Approved Contributions have their pull request approved (by both the Release Point and the Steward) and are then merged into the Working Release Branch.